 The Chef Dictionary – Words And Sayings Used By Chefs

 To follow the common kitchen terms used by chefs in professional kitchens.
 When you work in a kitchen for the first time you will discover a lot of unusual words and kitchen terms.
 As a sous chef an understanding of all these terms and sayings will have been developed.
+Whether thats skills, foods or kitchen equipment.

 Many of these words have been taken from the French language such as; mise en place and a la carte.